 WhatSpa?
-Approved dealers with many years under their belt will have examples of how traditionally-sized, small, round, and even corner-shaped hot tubs can be delivered and installed effectively within small garden spaces.
+Approved dealers with many years under their belt will have examples of how small hot tubs, round hot tubs, and even corner-shaped hot tubs can be delivered and installed effectively within small garden spaces.

-A key element of your small hot tub purchasing research is the access availability considerations of your home premises, to ensure a professional supplier can safely deliver your hot tub to the designated garden area.
+A key element of your purchasing research is the access availability considerations of your home premises, to ensure a professional supplier can safely deliver your hot tub to the designated garden area.

 These compact hot tub options should be going straight on your shortlist to ensure that you have a selection of hot tub models to choose from to then sit in and wet test at a professional hot tub dealership.

 Even if you have a very small garden with no side path access or entry availability through your home then there are other hot tub delivery processes to consider as part of your hot tub installation.